Maratea: History

-When Napoleon Bonaparte proclaimed himself King of Naples, Maratea was one of the few cities which did not accept French supremacy.
+When Napoleon Bonaparte proclaimed his brother Joseph King of Naples, Maratea was one of the few cities which did not accept French supremacy.
 In August 1806 the nearby town of Lauria, whose citizens also refused to acknowledge Napoleon, was set on fire by general André Masséna.
 Alessandro Mandarini, mayor of Maratea and commander of its castle, believing that Maratea would be the next target, evacuated the inhabitants to Sicily.
 Since Mandarini had been promised relief from the English army, he remained, with only 1,000 men, to defend the castle and the town.
 After three days under siege, Mandarini, who did not receive any help by the English, was forced to surrender (December 10, 1806).
 In token of their great admiration for the brave resistance, the French spared the lives of the rebels, but ordered them to pull down the walls of the castle.
 The latter was slowly abandoned during the 19th and 20th century.

 After the return of the House of Bourbon to the throne of Naples, a movement developed that would have brought about the political unification of the peninsula.
 In 1848, one of its leaders, the revolutionary Costabile Carducci, was killed after years of being hunted by the Neapolitan militia.

 In 1861, Italy was finally united.
 However, at this time Maratea suffered extreme poverty, in common with the rest of Basilicata.
 Many of its inhabitants emigrated to the United States or to Venezuela, and with their economic help Maratea was connected to the railway network in 1894, built its first aqueduct in 1902, had electrical connection from 1924, and tarred roads connected the Old Town with the outlying districts on the coast in 1930.